Graph search via star sampling with and without replacement: Conclusion and discussion

 Star sampling (SS) is a natural means by which to randomly search for an element of a target set in a large / dynamic graph that is not available for deterministic search.
 Assessing the performance of the three SS variants (SSR, SSC, and SSS) is an important question to answer in order to assess whether the complexity incurred in avoiding sample replacement will yield a notable reduction in cost.
-ER random graphs are a useful class of graphs to analyze given their tractability; the bounds are seen to be tight, and the approximations are seen to be accurate.
-Moreover, applying these approximationsn to ``real-world'' graphs shows them to have, in most but not all cases, reasonably small relative errors, despite the approximations, particularly for SSS, having been derived for an ER graph.
-Finally, the results are easy to apply in that they require knowledge of only three basic facts: the graph order, the cardinality of the target set, and the edge density.